jtamboli07/BPMEWorkshop/refine_Project.md

 TIBCO BusinessStudio provides code auto complete.
 You may be familiar with this if you are used to the Eclipse framework.
 By clicking ctrl-space you should see the auto complete section open up.
 In this case you can see the following predefined variables.

-data :      this is for accessing and data that you as the developer created.
+data:      this is for accessing and data that you as the developer created.
 factory:    this is for accessing the creators/initializers of the data that you created.
 pkg:        this is for accessing the enumeration values for setting enum field values.